-About Bichon Frise Puppies For Sale
+About Bichon Frise Puppies

 Bichon Frises, pronounced BEE-shon Free-Zays, are a small, friendly and relatively healthy breed of dog with a long history as terrific companions.
 They have bright expressions and white, fluffy coats that require regular maintenance but that are less allergenic for people with allergies.
 Read on to learn more and determine whether a Bichon Frise puppy is the right breed for your family.

 Today’s Bichon Frise puppies descend from a Mediterranean breed known as the Barbet.
-Bichon Frises worked on ships with Spanish sailors, but as the sailors traded them on different continents, the breed became popular around the world, especially in the 1300s among Italian nobility and in the 1500s among French royalty.
+Bichon Frises worked on ships with Spanish sailors, but as the sailors traded them on different continents, the breed became famous around the world, especially in the 1300s among Italian nobility and in the 1500s among French royalty.
 To the nobles and royals who owned them, Bichon Frises became known as great companions rather than as workers.
-Although Bichon Frises lost status around World War I, they became popular in circus acts, eventually regaining their popularity with pet owners when they came to the United States in the 1950s.
+Although Bichon Frises lost status around World War I, they grew popular in circus acts, eventually regaining their popularity with pet owners when they came to the United States in the 1950s.

 Temperament and Training

-Bichon Frise puppies are perfectly suited for family life.
+Bichon Frise puppies are ideally suited for family life.
 They are very playful but are known to be gentle with children.
 These outgoing dogs crave companionship and usually enjoy cuddling with their favorite humans.
 When they are not cuddling, Bichon Frises are very playful and can get bursts of energy and race around the house.
 In addition to in-home running, Bichon Frises do need daily exercise outdoors, but they can adapt to apartment life as long as they get a long walk.

 Training Bichon Frises typically goes well because of the breed’s high intelligence.
 They love to learn tricks and do well with crate training to prevent accidents in the home.
 Males are considered particularly easy to train.